 Much of this narrative is deliberately mysterious.
 Beckett was certainly playing with plot and testing the patience and stamina of his readers.
 By the end of part one, we appreciate that its first 500 word paragraph happened chronologically after the second much longer one.
 It begins "I am in my mother's room...I don't know how I got there", this being the destination of his tramping in the second paragraph.
 Beckett's sabotage of the narrative is key here.
 He uses negation and contradiction to great effect and there is constant digression (the stones above being a prime example).
 After an aside about bicycle and motor-car horns, he famously wrote, "This should all be re-written in the pluperfect", then ponders over what tense to use for life that is over yet still goes on.
 There are perfunctory interjections.
 "End of the recall", after pondering about the state of his feet, is one; "charming things, hypothetical imperatives" another.

 Part two of Molloy concentrates on the property-owning, middle class Moran, Jacques Moran, who initially appears to fit in with his neighbours conventionally.
 He is starchily fastidious, upholding an outward respectability.
-Although this façade inevitably breaks - most shockingly when Moran, some way into his quest, encounters a complete stranger with no one else about (whose face vaguely resembled his own) and then finds him with "his head in a pulp" without knowing what happened, it is a façade that distinguishes Moran as sufficiently distinct from Molloy.
+Although this façade inevitably breaks - most shockingly when Moran, some way into his quest, encounters a complete stranger with no one else about (whose face vaguely resembled his own) and then finds him with "his head in a pulp" without knowing what happened - it is a façade that resolves Moran as sufficiently distinct from Molloy.
 Of that appalling episode, Beckett has Moran say that "I am sorry I cannot indicate more clearly how this result was obtained, it would have been something worth reading", a lack of feeling as disturbing as Camus' opening lines to The Outsider: "Mother died today.
 Or, maybe, yesterday; I can't be sure."

 Hugh Kenner advanced the view that Molloy was the Irish Beckett, whilst Moran was the French one.
 The former narrated in a convoluted, oblique fashion, peppered with hesitations and hallucinations; the latter narrated swiftly and logically with idealised reason and clarity.
 The two narrators finish in more or less the same state of decrepitude, but it is never clear whether they are co-joined in any formal or consistent way, although Beckett had Moran admit that: